Sanster/IOPaint/README.md

 LaMa model has no configs that can be specified at runtime.

 LDM model has two configs to control the quality of final result:
-1. steps: You can get better result with large steps, but it will be more time-consuming
+1. Steps: You can get better result with large steps, but it will be more time-consuming
-2. sampler: ddim or [plms](https://arxiv.org/abs/2202.09778).
+2. Sampler: ddim or [plms](https://arxiv.org/abs/2202.09778).
 In general plms can get better results with fewer steps

 ### High Resolution Strategy